JakeMoralez/FlectoneWeb/pulse/en/parts/sound.md

 | `name`      | `String`   | Sound name, for example `minecraft:entity.llama.spit`                                                              |

-::: tip HOW TO USE SOUND?
+::: info HOW TO USE SOUND?
 Replace `false` with `true` and restart `FlectonePulse` using the `/flectonepulse reload` command.
 Additional sound settings will appear AFTER RELOADING.
 :::